arlowatts/torys-map/worldbuilding/locations/oro-oro-ponoro-poron/index.md

 #### Lukurru

 The Lukurru clan, while not very large, remains one of the most influential clans due to their expansive territory and unrivaled stealth.
 They worship all green dragons, including Mosha the All-knowing whom they both fear and make their prayers to.
 The Lukurru are the sworn enemies of the Bekebel.

+## Locations

+### The caldera

+The caldera of Oro-oro-ponoro-poron is a sight to behold.
+The magma filling it constantly bubbles and churns, emitting tremendous heat and noxious fumes.
+Dragons and kobolds alike hold superstitions about it, such as that Tiamat will one day return to the island by emerging from the volcano in a violent eruption.
+Some also believe that the future can be discerned in its random bubbling, although interpretations differ.
+Nevertheless, those who peer into the magmatic crater tend to be changed by it in a way that cannot be explained by fumes alone.
+Many sorcerers only learn how to work magic after they have gazed into the caldera, while others claim to see visions of the past (and future).
+Visions from the caldera are usually not very pleasant, often depicting the fiery death of one's enemies - or friends.